AlfredoPrograma/tflabs/README.md

 The labs are organized to cover a broad spectrum of AWS services and Terraform functionalities:

 - [x] **EC2 Instance Deployment**: Provision a basic EC2 instance with custom configurations.
-- [ ] **S3 Bucket Configuration**: Create and manage S3 buckets with versioning and lifecycle policies.
+- [x] **S3 Bucket Configuration and Replication**: Create and manage S3 buckets with versioning and cross-region replication.
 - [ ] **VPC Setup**: Design a Virtual Private Cloud with public and private subnets, route tables, and gateways.
 - [ ] **IAM Management**: Implement IAM users, groups, roles, and policies for access control.
 - [ ] **RDS Instance Provisioning**: Deploy a managed relational database with parameter groups and subnet configurations.